animir/node-rate-limiter-flexible/README.md

 Fine `key` by `points` number of points.

+Note: Depending on time penalty may go to next durations

 Doesn't return anything

 ### rateLimiter.reward(key, points = 1)

 Reward `key` by `points` number of points.

+Note: Depending on time reward may go to next durations

 Doesn't return anything